 Disembarkation, customs clearance, immigration and health screening checks will be carried out in strict compliance with local port regulations.
-This may cause some delay in your homeward or onward journey, and while we apologize for any inconvenience that may be caused, we do not assume any liability for resulting disruption caused by our compliance with health and safety procedures and/or local regulations applied from time-to-time.
+This may cause some delay in your homeward or onward journey, and while we apologise for any inconvenience that may be caused, we do not assume any liability for resulting disruption caused by our compliance with health and safety procedures and/or local regulations applied from time-to-time.

 The government authorities may require that all guests undertake a PCR test, a COVID-19 Antigen Rapid Test or any other test on arrival into the final port and you must consent to undertake this test.
 It is a condition of your sailing with us that you provide this consent and if you refuse to provide your consent, you will be denied boarding.

-If you or your travelling party experience symptoms of COVID-19 within the first 14 days of your arrival home, you must inform both your local Health Agency and us as soon as possible to allow us to take any appropriate action required.
+Reporting symptoms – If you or your travelling party experience symptoms of COVID-19 within the first 14 days of your arrival home, you must inform both your local Health Agency and us as soon as possible to allow us to take any appropriate action required.

-Before booking your cruise, and prior to your cruise departure date, you should regularly check the websites of the applicable Government and Health Authority where you live, and for the country of your cruise departure, as well as any planned ports of call for your cruise itinerary, for the latest health information and travel advice.
+Check guidance – before booking your cruise, and prior to your cruise departure date, you should regularly check the websites of the applicable Government and Health Authority where you live, and for the country of your cruise departure, as well as any planned ports of call for your cruise itinerary, for the latest health information and travel advice.
 For additional information, you can also contact your Travel Agent or check our website.